 Her grin grows to expose her canine teeth.

 A boy on the sidewalk holding blankets stops and separates from the group.
 He moves closer to the car.
 At the sidewalk’s edge he leans toward one of its rear windows.
-He raises a hand to his hair, a puff of curling frizz, and presses it to his scalp.
+He raises a hand to his hair, a partial globe of curling frizz, and presses it to his scalp.

 The priest looks back toward the driver, who’s looking toward the boy.